EcoBlockLabs/ecoblock-tutorials/packages/token-withdraw/README.md

 In this demo, we deploy a fresh token and then deposit some to L2.
 Then, we use these new tokens to trigger a withdrawal back to L1.

-We use our [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk) library for the token bridge interactions.
+We use our [EcoJS](https://github.com/EcoBlockLabs/ecojs) library for the token bridge interactions.

 See [./exec.js](./scripts/exec.js) for inline explanation.